Senate probe found some federal prison staff abused female inmates without discipline

 Survivors of assault behind bars appeared before the Senate panel to share their own stories.

-Wiping tears from her eyes as she testified Tuesday, Briane Moore said a captain at the federal prison in Alderson, W. Va., began targeting her in 2017.
+Wiping tears from her eyes as she testified Tuesday, Briane Moore said a captain at the federal prison in Alderson, West Virginia, began targeting her in 2017.
 Moore had been seeking a transfer to be closer to her daughter.

 "He took me to areas that were isolated in the prison, where there were no cameras," Moore told lawmakers.
 "He told me he knew I wanted to transfer to another prison.
 He said, 'the paperwork goes through me.' "